-“Companies can fruits and vegetables shortly after harvest,” said Paula McIntyre, a registered dietitian at Marshfield Clinic.
-“Because of the short time span between harvest and can, the nutritional value of canned foods is the same or better than fresh foods.”
+“Companies can fruits and vegetables shortly after harvest,” said Paula McIntyre, a registered dietitian at Marshfield Clinic Health System.
+“Because of the short time span between harvest and canning, the nutritional value of canned foods is the same or better than fresh foods.”

 Del Monte Golden Sweet Whole Kernel Corn, 1/2 cup: